-Body and Health, an online magazine reports, “It’s one of the most common medical conditions in adults, affecting up to 5% of women and 15% of men between the ages of 30 and 60” Approximately 65% of Canadians are at risk of Sleep Apnea.
-The American Sleep Apnea Foundation has come up with some questions for people to answer, and if most of them are “yes” then it strongly advised you speak to your doctor.
+Body and Health, an online magazine reports, “It’s one of the most common medical conditions in adults, affecting up to 5% of women and 15% of men between the ages of 30 and 60” Approximately 65% of people are at risk of Sleep Apnea.
+The Sleep Apnea Foundation has come up with some questions for people to answer.

 - Are you a loud, habitual snorer?